-Parents of students who move or transfer during the school year should contact the guidance office prior to the last day of attendance.
-Students should report to the Guidance Office at the beginning of their last school day.
-Transfer papers will be provided for teachers to complete during the day.
+Parents of students who move or transfer during the school year should contact the registrar prior to the last day of attendance.
+Students should report to the registrar at the end of their last school day.
 All textbooks, library materials, and other school property must be returned.
-Completed transfer papers must be returned to the Guidance Office at the end of the day to ensure that records will be accurate.
 All financial obligations should be met prior to enrollment at another educational institution to avoid a delay in transfer of records.
+Parents are required to come to the school to complete withdrawal.